ABMI/treatmentCycleExtraction/README.md

 devtools::install_github("ABMI/treatmentCycleExtraction")

 library('treatmentCycleExtraction')

 How to run
 ============
 # Parameter setting for algorithm :

-parameter setting
 Drug condition setting :

-Primary drugs should be in first day of regimen cycle.
+## Primary drugs should be in first day of regimen cycle.
-Secondary drugs are rest of drugs in your targeting regimen.
+## Secondary drugs are rest of drugs in your targeting regimen.
 Not necessary for excuting but recommanded.
-Eliminatory drugs are drugs that distracting your targeting regimen.
+## Eliminatory drugs are drugs that distracting your targeting regimen.
 Not necessary for excuting.
-Multiple concept_id available and drug name is not necessary for excuting.
+## Multiple concept_id available and drug name is not necessary for excuting.

 primaryDrugList <- list(c(1367268))
 names(primaryDrugList) <- c('irinotecan')